 - Set up a temporary kitchen in another room of the house.

 - Make sure you have space for preparing small meals.

 - Bring only the essential appliances you need for cooking (read: no waffle irons).

 - Use a mini-fridge to store perishables.

 - Stock your pantry with paper plates, plastic silverware and cups.

-- Keep non-perishables like peanut butter, crackers, and snack bars handy.
+- Keep non-perishables such as peanut butter, crackers and snack bars handy.

-Once the dust has settled, check out your newly remodeled kitchen and check off the items that are complete, and the others that still need attention.
-Everything that was agreed to in the contract should be fulfilled according to your specifications before your contractor receives final payment.
+Once the dust has settled, you can check out your newly remodeled kitchen, check off the project items that are complete and wrap up the others that still need attention.
+If you worked with a contractor, everything that was agreed to in the contract should be fulfilled before they receive final payment.

 After your punch list is complete, you can finally dismantle your makeshift kitchen and resume a normal cooking routine in your brand-new kitchen.

 If you have any debris or junk left over from your renovation, you can take heavy-duty cleanups into your own hands with our renovation dumpster rentals.
 Learn more about how we can help lighten your load, no matter what home improvement or cleanout stage you’re in.